StoneWolf18/enoch/docs/README.md

     <div class="secondHeader">
     Sect Coherency
     </div>
-  The only allegiance allowed in play are to the Camarilla, Anarch Movement, and any Independent organization (House Carna, Giovanni, Setite Cults).
+  The only allegiance allowed in play are to the Camarilla, Anarch Movement, and any Independent organization (Giovanni, Setite Cults, etc).
 Characters can have been active in the Sabbat in the past, but in order to be approved must no longer be aligned with them.
   </div>
   <div class="gridChild">
     <div class="secondHeader">